 We have provided support for survivors of a stroke in the Thornbury district of South Gloucestershire since 1981.
-We help those who have suffered a stroke to cope with their disabilities and regain their confidence and self-esteem by providing support and group activities.
+We are a group of stroke survivor’s and those that help us.
+Together as a team, we provide social and therapeutic activities as well as support and friendship.

 Becoming a Member

 What will I get out of being a member ?

 As a member you will enjoy the benefits of:

 ● Group meetings where you will meet and exchange experiences with others affected by stroke.

 ● Talks and presentations on a wide range of interesting subjects and entertainment from local groups.

 ● Outings to places of interest usually followed by a meal!

 ● Social events such as lunches at Christmas and Harvest time.